Skip to main content

 Key authorities and precedent relied upon.

 Multiple CJEU and Swedish Supreme Administrative Court rulings have found against Skatteverket on related tax questions.
-The European Commission has opened infringement proceedings against Sweden on tax discrimination.
+These precedents support claims across all five legal pathways.
 The colocation exclusion has not yet been the subject of a formal challenge.

 HFD 2022 Ref.
 5